Places I hang out with my buddy "JaKe" here in Manhattan..........

 NYC Village Halloween Parade...
 “How many of us wish that, even for a little while, we could return to those innocent days of childhood?
 A time when the world was full of possibilities and every day was an adventure..."

-Ever since 2001 I have received a phone call from the New York's Village Halloween Parade, Jeanne Fleming, Director asking if I would be one of their VIP volunteers in the parade every 31st day of October and every year I say - YES!
+Ever since 1986 when I received a phone call from the New York's Village Halloween Parade, Jeanne Fleming, Director asking if I would like to be their head Captain of the SKELETONS that leads the parade up 6th Avenue every 31st day of October and every year I say - YES!

 “Life is a short journey...
 How can I make sure I fill it with the most fun and that I visit all the coolest places on earth before I pack those bags for the very last time…